 In 1976, the U.S. Geological Survey (USGS) began studies of unsaturated zone hydrology at a site in the Amargosa Desert near Beatty, Nevada, as part of the USGS Low-Level Radioactive Waste Program.
 The site is near disposal trenches for civilian waste.

 Over the years, USGS investigations at the Amargosa Desert Research Site (ADRS) have provided long-term "benchmark" information about the hydraulic characteristics and soil-water movement for both natural-site conditions and simulated waste-site conditions in an arid environment.
-In 1995, as a result of finding elevated concentrations of tritium and carbon-14 in the unsaturated zone beneath the ADRS, the scope of research was broadened to include the study of processes affecting transport of contaminants through the unsaturated zone.
+In 1995, as a result of finding elevated concentrations of tritium and carbon-14 in the unsaturated zone beneath the ADRS, the scope of research was broadened to improve understanding of processes affecting contaminant transport and release to environmental receptors.
 The ADRS was incorporated into the USGS Toxic Substances Hydrology Program in 1997.
 The site serves as a field laboratory for multidisciplinary, collaborative research that involves scientists from research institutes, universities, National laboratories, and the USGS.

-Field-intensive research on water, gas, and chemical movement through the unsaturated zone is being supported by multiple lines of data:
+Field-intensive research on water, gas, and chemical movement in the environment is being supported by multiple lines of data:

 - Weather, evapotranspiration, and plant data